Stranger6667/css-inline/README.md

 ARGS:
     <PATH>...
         An HTML document to process.
-In each specified document "css-inline" will look for all relevant "style" and "link" tags, will load CSS from them and then will inline it to the HTML tags, according to the relevant CSS selectors.
+In each specified document "css-inline" will look for all relevant "style" and "link" tags, will load CSS from them and then inline it to the HTML tags, according to the corresponding CSS selectors.
-        When multiple documents are specified, they will be processed in parallel and each inlined file will be saved with "inlined." prefix.
-E.g. for "example.html", there will be "inlined.example.html".
+        When multiple documents are specified, they will be processed in parallel, and each inlined file will be saved with "inlined." prefix.
+E.g., for "example.html", there will be "inlined.example.html".

 OPTIONS: